 It’s possible to make a successful subsequent application after an application has been withdrawn.

 - See our Handbook for what we mean by ‘threshold conditions’

 - Check our Consumer Credit Interim Permission Register

-- Find out how to challenge an unsuccessful application through the Regulatory Decisions Committee
+- Find out how to challenge an unsuccessful application

 - Banks, credit unions and insurance firms are regulated by both the PRA and the FCA.
 Find out about dual authorisation